EAL-IT-Technology/RaspberryFun/hardware/motordriver/index.md

 * 2 terminal blocks with 7,5mm spacing (green)
 * 1 terminal block with 3.5mm spacing (blue)
 * 1 L293D motor driver IC
-* Various wires and connectors
+* Various wires and connectors and heat-shrinking tube.

 It is a good idea to build and solder the [LED pad](../LEDpad) before building the motor driver board.